jpfairbanks/hpc6220/doc/writeup.md

     return S
 ~~~~

 The expression in line 3 is a generator expression.
-Generators are objects that encapsulates a sequence that is lazily evaluated by the interpreter.
+Generators are objects that encapsulates a sequence that is lazily evaluated by the interpreter\cite{pep289}.
 That is to say that the values are not computed until they are needed for some other expression.
 In this code the products are needed when the sum()
 function consumes them in a reduction.
 Thus this Python code would best be translated to C as: